 The earliest representations of the sky were actually globes, on which the constellations were shown as though viewed from a God-like position beyond the stars; this meant that the constellation shapes were represented back to front by comparison with the way we see them from Earth.
-In the Museo Nazionale, Naples, is a marble statue of Atlas holding on his shoulders a globe of the heavens on which the constellations are depicted in this mirror-image way (see picture at right).
+In the Museo Archeologico Nazionale, Naples, is a marble statue of Atlas holding on his shoulders a globe of the heavens on which the constellations are depicted in this mirror-image way (see picture at right).
 The sculpture is called the Farnese Atlas, after Cardinal Alessandro Farnese (later Pope Paul III) who acquired it in the early 16th century and exhibited it in the Farnese Palace in Rome.

 It is the oldest known celestial globe, for historians think that the sculpture was probably made in Rome around the second century AD.
 Even more significantly, it is thought to be a copy of a Greek original from the second or third century BC, around the time that Aratus wrote his Phaenomena.
 Thus the globe held by the Farnese Atlas provides our only firsthand look at the star pictures that the ancient Greeks imagined in the sky.
 (Note: In 2005 the American astronomer Bradley Schaefer claimed that the star positions on the Farnese globe were based on the original catalogue of the ancient Greek astronomer Hipparchus, which would be of great interest if true.
 However, Dennis Duke of Florida State University, among others, has refuted this analysis.)